-The default date range for the report is the current school year, but you can select the Date Range field (see above) to choose a marking period or set your own custom dates (use the calendars to select a range of dates; then select Apply to use the dates you have chosen or Cancel to close this pop-up without saving your selection).
+The default date range for the report is the current school year, but you can select the Date Range field (see above) to choose a marking period, screening window, or set your own custom dates (use the calendars to select a range of dates or type them in the fields using m/d/yyyy format; then select Apply to use the dates you have chosen or Cancel to close this pop-up without saving your selection).

 If you group by students, you can only set one date range.
 If you group by classes/groups, you can set up to 10 (non-overlapping) date ranges, allowing you to track the progress of specific groups of students across a set range of dates.